Facundo Buonanotte

-Facundo Valentín Buonanotte (born 23 December 2004) is an Argentine professional footballer who plays as an attacking midfielder or winger for club Chelsea, on loan from Brighton & Hove Albion, and the Argentina national team.
+Facundo Valentín Buonanotte (born 23 December 2004) is an Argentine professional footballer who plays as an attacking midfielder or winger for club Elche, on loan from club Brighton & Hove Albion.

 Club career

 Rosario Central

-Buonanotte is a product of the youth academy of Rosario Central since the age of 10.
+Buonanotte is a product of the youth academy of Rosario Central since the age of ten.
 He made his professional debut as a substitute for Rosario Central against Arsenal de Sarandí on 11 February 2022.
-In a Copa Argentina penalty shootout win over Sol de Mayo on 13 May 2022, he scored the game-winning penalty.
-The next day, on 14 May 2022, he signed his first professional contract with Rosario Central.
-He scored his first senior goal in a 1–0 Argentine Primera División win over Sarmiento on 8 July 2022.
+In a Copa Argentina penalty shoot-out victory against Sol de Mayo on 13 May 2022, he scored the game-winning penalty.
+The next day, on 14 May 2022, Buonanotte signed his first professional contract with Rosario Central.
+He scored his first senior goal in a 1–0 Argentine Primera División victory against Sarmiento on 8 July 2022.

-Brighton and Hove Albion
+Brighton & Hove Albion

 On 1 January 2023, Buonanotte joined the academy of Premier League club Brighton & Hove Albion for an estimated fee of £5.3m, with an additional £5.3m dependent on objectives being met.
-He made his debut for the "Seagulls" on 4 February, coming on as a 75th-minute substitute replacing Tariq Lamptey as Brighton went on to beat AFC Bournemouth with a 87th-minute Kaoru Mitoma goal.
-Buonanotte made his first start for Brighton on 28 February, playing 69 minutes of the 1–0 away win over Stoke City of the Championship with Brighton advancing to the FA Cup quarter-finals.
-Buonanotte claimed an assist four days later, setting up Danny Welbeck's strike, the last of the game in the 4–0 home win over West Ham United.
-The 18-year-old gained his first Premier League start on 26 April, where he scored his first goal for the club, opening the score in the eventual 3–1 away loss at Nottingham Forest.
+He made his debut for the Seagulls on 4 February, coming on as a 75th-minute substitute replacing Tariq Lamptey as Brighton went on to beat AFC Bournemouth with a 87th-minute Kaoru Mitoma goal.
+Buonanotte made his first start for Brighton on 28 February, playing 69 minutes of the 1–0 away victory against Stoke City of the Championship with Brighton advancing to the FA Cup quarter-finals.
+Buonanotte claimed an assist four days later, setting up Danny Welbeck's strike, the last of the game in the 4–0 home victory against West Ham United.
+The then-18-year-old Argentine gained his first Premier League start on 26 April, where he scored his first goal for the club, opening the score in the eventual 3–1 away loss against Nottingham Forest.

-Loan to Leicester City
+Loan spells

 On 10 August 2024, Buonanotte went on loan to fellow Premier League club Leicester City for the 2024–25 season.
 He made his Leicester debut on 19 August 2024 in a 1–1 home draw against Tottenham Hotspur.
 His first goal came on 31 August in a 2–1 defeat against Aston Villa.

-Loan to Chelsea

 On 1 September 2025, Buonanotte joined Chelsea on a season-long loan.
+He made his Chelsea debut on 13 September in a 2–2 home draw against Brentford.
+He scored his first and only Chelsea goal in a 2–1 victory over Lincoln City in the EFL Cup.
+Buonanotte returned to Brighton on 15 January 2026, and subsequently joined Leeds United on a different loan deal until the end of the season.

+On 7 August 2026, Buonanotte joined La Liga side Elche on loan for the 2026–27 season.